cbcrg/unistrap/README.md

      nextflow run shootstrap.nf -with-docker --in_dir data/dataset/hip.fa --in_tree data/tree/hip.tree

 The 1st command will run the analysis for the "hip.fa" dataset contained in the data/dataset directory, and will generate a reference tree, with estimated shootstrap support values for every branch in it.
-The 2nd command will estimate the hootstrap support values for every branch in the given "hip.tree".
+The 2nd command will estimate the shootstrap support values for every branch in the given "hip.tree".
 Note that in order for these commands to run the repository has to first be cloned and then to launch them from inside the shootstrap repository.

 Command line options:
 ---------------------